What is HDRP?

 High Definition Render Pipeline is a new way of rendering that gives us resources to achieve realistic results in Unity.
 SRPs (Scriptable Render Pipelines) was released in Unity 2018.1 as Preview package, so these features are still not finished.

-HDRP brings to Unity new Lightning system called Physical Light Units (PLU), new Volume settings that contain information about fog, visual environment, shadows, reflections, etc. We can also find some new shaders for HD rendering, especially new Lit shader which is the equivalent of Standard Shader.
+HDRP brings to Unity a new Lightning system called Physical Light Units (PLU), new Volume settings that contain information about fog, visual environment, shadows, reflections, etc. We can also find some new shaders for HD rendering, especially new Lit shader which is the equivalent of Standard Shader.

 Entire HDRP is too much for just one post, so I will focus on Lit shader and all the properties that it contains.